 How to Find the Distance across a Pond

-The preceding figure shows the pond and the imaginary right triangle you use to figure out how long your cable needs to be.
+The figure shows the pond and the imaginary right triangle you use to figure out how long your cable needs to be.

 The two sides of the triangle that you can measure, the height and the width of the pond, are 40 feet and 96 feet.
 These are the two legs of a right triangle.
 Use the Pythagorean theorem to solve for the hypotenuse, which is the diagonal distance across the pond.